-A. Substitution: Teams shall be considered to consist of a minimum of five (5) up to a maximum of eight (8) runners, each of whose names must appear on the Regional Online List of Participant Declarations through Athletic.net.
-Seven (7) runners may be entered at any level in the Regional.
-Any runner listed on the Regional Online List of Participant Declarations through Athletic.net, and only those listed, may be used as one of the seven (7) in the Regional event.
+A. Substitution: Teams shall be considered to consist of a minimum of five (5) up to a maximum of fourteen (14) runners, each of whose names must appear on the Regional/Sectional Online List of Participant Declarations through Athletic.net.
+Seven (7) runners may be entered at any level in the state Any runner listed on Regional/Sectional Online List of Participant Declarations through Athletic.net, and only those listed, may be used as one of the seven (7) in the regional, sectional and/or state final.
 Note: No substitutions may be made by a team (coach) after a tag has been issued to any runner from that team at the starting line.